anze3db/adventofcode/README.md

 ```

 > [!NOTE]
-> All submissions and fetched results are cached locally in the `.cache` folder so that we don't spam the AoC servers and resubmit the same answer multiple times.
+> All submissions and fetched results are cached locally in the `.cache.db` file so that we don't spam the AoC servers or resubmit the same answer multiple times.

 ### Or build your workflow using the AoC class